 Applications are due at noon on December 15, 2021.
 Please submit the entire application as a single PDF file (clearly labeled with your last name leading- ex.
 "Smith CHR Fellowship Application") to email@example.com.
 Find further details and instructions below.
 You may indicate a preference for fall or spring in your application, though we may not be able to honor it.

-We ask that faculty applicants submit a brief, 2-page proposal, outlining the larger project, its relationship to the theme, and your specific plans for the study leave; a brief, 2-page CV; and a signed statement from your chair or program director that simply acknowledges that you are applying for a leave (this is not a recommendation letter).
+Faculty: submit a brief, 2-page proposal, outlining the larger project, its relationship to the theme, specific plans for the study leave; a single page-CV; and a statement of acknowledgment or support from your chair or program director.
 Please also indicate when you last had a study leave.
-Tenured and tenure-track faculty across the university are eligible to apply (current and previous fellows are not eligible).
-This fellowship releases the recipient from two courses during the semester of residency.
+Tenured and tenure-track faculty across the university are eligible to apply.